Adsense

 Cold Calling to Get Teaching Jobs

-Do your research.
+If you're going to do cold calling in hopes of getting a job you need to do your research.
 Make a list of at least 10 CEOs or employers that you'd like to contact.
 Online forums, such as Dave’s ESL Cafe are good places to learn about schools.
 If you are in country, then talk to other teachers and find out which schools are worth applying to.
+Here are some tips from the experts about cold calling.

 If you’re only applying to schools that advertise positions you’re missing a lot of good jobs.
 When you apply to an advert you’re competing with lots of other teachers.
 By cold calling you’re taking a chance that the school might have an upcoming position that hasn’t been advertised yet and are beating other teachers to the punch.